LimePoint Engineering··3 min read

-When developing a Kafka consumer, selecting the appropriate client library is crucial.
-Confluent offers a high-level Kafka consumer client that extends the Kafka consumer API.
-It provides advanced features such as schema support for Apache Avro and integration with Confluent Schema Registry.
-Using this client can simplify your Kafka consumer development and enhance your data serialisation capabilities.
+Selecting the appropriate client library is crucial.
+Confluent offers an advanced consumer client extending the standard Kafka API with features including schema support for Apache Avro and Confluent Schema Registry integration.
+These capabilities simplify development and enhance data serialization.

 Confluent Control Center